How to Add Bots to Your Discord Server

 Do I have to be an Admin to add bots?

 Yes, if you don’t have Administrator permissions turned on, you can’t add a bot to that server.
-You can always ask the owner or admins for access to these permissions or ask them to add them for you.
-Although, that may not go over so well depending on what you’re trying to accomplish and your relationship with them.
+You can always ask the owner or admins for access to these permissions.
+The admins reserve the option to deny you the necessary permissions depending on what you’re trying to accomplish and your relationship with them.